feldera/feldera/python/docs/introduction.rst

         the name used in both Feldera Program and Pipeline.
       - The second parameter here is :class:`.FelderaClient` that we created above.

-* :meth:`.SQLContext.run_to_completion`
+* :meth:`.SQLContext.wait_for_completion`
-   - Runs this Feldera pipeline to completion.
+   - Blocks this Feldera pipeline until completion.
 Normally this means until the EoF has been reached for this input source.

+   - Takes a parameter ``shutdown``, when set shuts the pipeline down after completion.

    - Example: